 Tees, Esk and Wear Valleys NHS Foundation Trust is working with North Yorkshire County Council to place psychologists in the local authority children’s and young people’s team across the age range from 0-25s.
 The new initiative has 14 clinicians embedded in teams from early help to residential settings and leaving care.
 The psychologists provide consultation and formulation to support frontline staff and can also work directly with the children, young people and their families and carers.

-The service is deliberately designed to be as flexible as possible depending on the needs of the children and young people, seeing them wherever they feel most comfortable, for example at home, school or college
+The service is deliberately designed to be as flexible as possible depending on the needs of the children and young people, seeing them wherever they feel most comfortable, for example at home, school or college and has been initially funded by the Department for Education’s Partners in Practice Programme (PIPA).

 Emma Lonsdale, Clinical Psychologist and Chartered member of the Society, who presented a poster at the Faculty for Children, Young People and their Families (CYPF) Annual Conference yesterday about this innovative service said: